de-ranit/revised_iav_gpp_p_bao/readme.md

 De, R. (2024).
 Scripts for analyses presented in "Addressing challenges in simulating inter–annual variability of gross primary production" (v1.2-preprint).
 Zenodo. https://doi.org/10.5281/zenodo.13729514
 ```

+# Change Log:
+**v1.0-preprint**
+- Initial code for submission to a Zenodo repository and publication of preprint.

+**v1.1-preprint**
+- Updated readme with citations for the preprint and the Zenodo repository.

+**v1.2-preprint**
+- updated upper limit of LUEmax model parameter for Bao model and its variations.
+- updated codes for figures as per reviewers' suggestions.
+- updated license.

 # License
 [![GNU GPL v3.0][gnu-gpl-v3-shield]][gnu-gpl-v3]